 And if you want to see a demo of a website built with its blocks, just visit their own website.

-If all you are looking for is a block to insert a Google map in your page or post, with the plugin Google Maps Gutenberg Block you already have it.
+If all you are looking for is a block to insert a beautiful Google map in your page or post, with the plugin Nelio Maps you already have it.